aomlomics/labelmaker/README.md

 ## Installation

-Labelmaker requires the following software:
+Labelmaker has been tested on macOS and Linux.
+It requires the following software:

 * Conda
 * TeX Live